 I am a visual anthropologist interested in photography as a medium for storytelling, representation, and as a research method.
-I am currently doing a PhD in Visual Anthropology at The University of Manchester in England, where I graduated from a Master degree in the same area of study in 2014.

 I was born in Yucatan, Mexico, where I started engaging with photography during my undergraduate in Social Anthropology at the Univerisdad Autonoma de Yucatan (2005-2010).
 My interest had been since then about how to use photography to understand, engage, and represent socio-environmental issues.